Digital collaboration reimagined: A new approach for aligning teams

 Topics:

 Sure, remote work has certainly mandated it.
-And for many organizations, their first experience with digital collaboration was not by choice but rather necessity when the pandemic put an abrupt stop to in-person collaboration.
+And for many organizations, their first experience with digital collaboration was not by choice but rather necessity when the COVID-19 pandemic put an abrupt stop to in-person collaboration.
 In what seemed like an overnight transition, organizations rushed to adopt new digital tools to enable their workforce in any way they could.

-Unsurprisingly, these haphazard digital collaboration efforts saw varying degrees of success, leaving some organizations questioning the effectiveness of digital collaboration altogether.
+Unsurprisingly, these haphazard digital project collaboration efforts saw varying degrees of success, leaving some organizations questioning the effectiveness of digital collaboration altogether.

 This intentional approach, what we’ll refer to as digital-first collaboration, is a necessary philosophy to improve knowledge sharing, alignment, and productivity for all teams, not just remote ones.